RomuloOliveira/commit-messages-guide/README_pt-BR.md

 Used InventoryBackendPool to retrieve inventory backend
 ```

-_But why use it in the imperative form?_

-A commit message describes what the referring change actually **does**, its effects, not what was done.

-[This excellent article from Chris Beams](https://chris.beams.io/posts/git-commit/) gives us a simple sentence that can be used to help us write better commit messages and in imperate form:
+Por que!?

+A mensagem de _commit_ diz o que ele **faz**, não o que foi feito.

+Regrinha de ouro para mensagens:

 ```
-If applied, this commit will <commit message>
+If applied, this commit will: <commit message>
 ```

-Examples:

 ```
 # Good
-If applied, this commit will use InventoryBackendPool to retrieve inventory backend
+If applied, this commit will: Use InventoryBackendPool to retrieve inventory backend
 ```

 ```
 # Bad
-If applied, this commit will used InventoryBackendPool to retrieve inventory backend
+If applied, this commit will: Used InventoryBackendPool to retrieve inventory backend
 ```

-### Capitalize the first letter
+### Primeira letra em maiúsculo

 ```
 # Good